-The proud, handsome head (pictured) was part of the stained glass rescued from the old east window and, with other fragments, so fortuitously saved after it was smashed by vandals following the church’s redundancy in 1959.
+The proud, handsome head (pictured) was part of the stained glass rescued from the old east window and, with other fragments, so fortuitously saved after it was pushed out, mainly by the ivy which grew all over the church following the church’s redundancy in 1959.

 The pieces were given to the FoFC and, in 2021, incorporated in one of the new chancel windows by glazier David Sear – he made the other windows in the church during the FoFC’s initial (2018) restoration work.

 It is a reminder that humble though St Denis’ may have been looked upon by some, others felt a new window (as was called for in the 1870s) deserved something special.

 It is quite possible Butterfield, being that sort of bloke, suggested, or insisted, it deserved the high talent of Alexander Gibbs, a leading mid-Victorian stained glass artist – they had worked together before (e.g. All Saints, Margaret Street, London); let us complain only of the circumstances which led to the destruction of the east window in St Denis’ and remember it was paid for by the parishioners of the day, few of whom were wealthy.

 First, it is thanks to the government grant the FoFC was given last autumn; the FoFC owns the building, not the churchyard, which remains consecrated.